Could I Get Pregnant if I've Never Had My Period?

-Abstinence (not having sex) is the only way to 100% prevent STDs or unwanted pregnancy, but condoms are the next best thing.
-Condoms are the only birth control that offers protection against STDs, but they're not as good at preventing pregnancy as other kinds of birth control.
-Girls get the best protection if they use a condom every time they have sex, but also take a hormonal method of birth control (like the Pill).
+Abstinence (not having sex) is the only way to completely prevent STDs or unwanted pregnancy.
+Condoms are the only type of birth control that offers protection against STDs, but they're not as good at preventing pregnancy as other kinds of birth control.
+Couples get the best protection if they use a condom every time they have sex, and also use a hormonal method of birth control (like the Pill).

 If you have ever had sex, or are thinking about having sex, talk with your doctor about birth control options, STD testing, and ways to prevent STDs.

 If you've had unprotected sex, a condom broke, or you used birth control but haven't had your period, see your doctor right away to get tested for pregnancy and STDs.